chaitaliganjave/SpriteCloud-Assignment/README.md

 # SpriteCloud Assignment

-This project contains two folders.
-The UI Testing folder contains the automated test cases for https://www.saucedemo.com using Selenium and Java.
+This project has solution to two challenges given by SpriteCloud.
+The UI Testing solution contains the automated test cases for https://www.saucedemo.com using Selenium and Java.
 TestNG was used to perform automated tests.
-The API Testing folder contains a postman collection which has test cases to test various APIs of https://reqres.in/
+The API Testing solution present inside "API Testing" folder contains a postman collection which has test cases to test various APIs of https://reqres.in/

 ## UI Testing Solution